 In 3GPP Release 15, 3GPP moved the capability of setting timers related to Power Saving Mode (PSM) and Extended Discontinuous Reception (eDRX) from the Monitoring feature of SCEF to this new feature.

 There are many 3GPP documents related to SCEF functionality, and many details of 3GPP-defined functionality are available.
-Here, we have just touched on many of the aspects.
+Here, we have just touched on a few of the aspects.
 Hopefully, the enormity of the opportunities created by SCEF, as well as, the complexity involved in SCEF are now apparent.
 NIDD has resulted in a requirement for SCEF deployment to support LPWA technologies like NB-IoT.
 In addition, a multitude of new APIs offer the opportunity to generate new revenue.

 Despite the above, a 3GPP standard SCEF is hampered by limitations in the 3GPP specifications.
 With the improvements over 3GPP provided by the DN SCEF, along with the applications of our DN Platform, the DN SCEF has become the front runner for SCEF and related technology.